GuichoEstrada/Haunted-House/README.md

 # Haunted House

-### This project is a 3D haunted house scene built using Three.js.
+### This project is a simple 3D haunted house scene built using Three.js.
-###The models are created using primitive shapes provided by Three.js, such as boxes, spheres, and cylinders.
-No pre-made models are used.
+### The models are created using primitive shapes provided by Three.js, such as boxes, spheres, and cylinders.
+### No pre-made models are used.

 ## Table of Contents
 1. Techonologies Used